 Rest assured, temperature sense mode can be overridden by pressing any button to enter manual control.
 Target optimal flow speed for noise or wind-feel

 Specialty made dual 7000RPM Fans are designed for near silence during seated or active play.
+Custom made 12000RPM (PRO) Fans offer absolute unbeatable cooling performance for the most active play.

 The end result should be a invisible addition to your added comfort in VR.